slick/slick/slick/src/sphinx/gettingstarted.rst

 .. includecode:: code/FirstExample.scala#create

 An implicit conversion of ``TableQuery`` gives us an object with driver-specific extension methods.
-This object has a ``schema`` method returns a ``SchemaDescription`` object with the database-specific code for creating and dropping tables and other database entities.
+This object has a ``schema`` method which returns a ``SchemaDescription`` object with the database-specific code for creating and dropping tables and other database entities.
 Multiple ``SchemaDescription`` values can be combined with ``++`` to allow all entities to be created and dropped in the correct order, even when they have circular dependencies on each other.